rohankhudedev/Integrated-features-of-datatable/README.md

 );
 ```

+7. Download required `dataTables.editor.min.js` file from [editor.datatables](https://editor.datatables.net/extensions/Editor/js/dataTables.editor.min.js).
+All other CSS and JS files in this repository is imported using CDN.
+But `dataTables.editor.min.js` file must be included locally.

-7. Done.
+8. Done.
+Enjoy!!!

-To build this, i have used datable jQuery Javascript library. *[datatable.net](https://datatables.net/) and *[editor.datatables](https://editor.datatables.net/).
+To build this, i have used datable jQuery Javascript library. *[datatable.net](https://datatables.net/) and *[editor.datatables](https://editor.datatables.net/)